 José Rodrigues dos Santos is the bestselling novelist in Portugal.
-He is the author of seven essays and twelve novels, including Portuguese blockbusters Codex 632, which sold 207 000 copies, The Einstein Enigma, 190 000 copies, The Seventh Seal, 199 000 copies, and The Wrath of God, 187 000 copies in Portugal.
+He is the author of seven essays and thirteen novels, including Portuguese blockbusters Codex 632, which sold 207 000 copies, The Einstein Enigma, 190 000 copies, The Seventh Seal, 199 000 copies, and The Wrath of God, 187 000 copies in Portugal.
 His overall sales in the world are above two million copies, reaching the nº1 position in betselling charts of several countries.

 José’s fiction is published or is about to be published in 20 languages.
 His novel The Wrath of God won the 2009 Porto Literary Club Award and his other novels Codex 632 and The Einstein Enigma, were longlisted for the 2010 and 2012 IMPAC Dublin Literary Award.